adelasantosd/normtrace-disability-rights/references/frameworks/exclusion-analysis.md

 NormTrace therefore treats exclusion analysis as part of broader **normative alignment** and **legal compatibility** review.

+Jurisdiction-specific examples in this framework are illustrative and must be interpreted through the relevant country module.

 ### Reference points

 Relevant legal and interpretive materials include: